allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

  for a long time.
 But maybe... too long?
 The first official release was in December 2015.
 Do not get me wrong, I don’t want to say that everything old is bad.
 But the frontend world is changing constantly, just as the approach to testing it.
 I know that the Enzyme.js library hasn’t been deprecated yet, but there are a lot of reasons to switch
-    your test library right now. **If you haven’t read it I highly recommend you to take a look at this [Piotr Staniów article](https://www.piotrstaniow.pl/goodbye-enzyme)** (it takes about 10 minutes to read).
+    your test library right now. **If you haven’t read it I highly recommend you to take a look at [this article](https://www.piotrstaniow.pl/goodbye-enzyme) by Piotr Staniów** (it takes about 10 minutes to read).

-The main reasons for me to think about slowly rewriting your tests and switch to another library from this article are:
+The main reasons for me to think about slowly rewriting my tests and switch to another library from this article are:
 - one developer maintaining the entire package,
 - not keeping up with React changes.